Abdul-Rafae-Mohammed/Data-Analysis-Non-Profit-Industry/ARR-NonProfit/README.md

 # Non Profit Industry Use Case

-ADW data import package for demoing automotive use case
+ADW data import package for demoing non-profit use case

 ## Introduction